Pet Insurance Blog

 Caring for a cat costs approximately $1,070 a year.
 You’ll shell out money for nutritious food, toys, climbing trees, kitty litter, a litter box, and training in the first year - but that doesn't include the cost of vet visits.

-Cats are also susceptible to communicable diseases such as ringworm and chronic conditions like hyperthyroidism that requires ongoing hormone therapy to treat.
+Cats are also susceptible to communicable diseases such as ringworm and chronic conditions like hyperthyroidism that require ongoing hormone therapy to treat.

-If they develop any of the expensive conditions above, the cat's vet bills can be as high as $7,000 or more in a single year.
+If they develop any of these expensive conditions above, the cat’s vet bills can be as high as $7,000 or more in a single year.

 Regular Vet Checkups